markusstocker/LaTeX101/README.md

 \end{displaymath}
 ```

 The article includes a mathematical expression in such an environment.
-Writing such expressions in, LaTeX can be confusing at first, but the result is consistently great.
+Writing such expressions can be confusing at first but the result is consistently great.
 Our expression includes the commands `\lim`, `\to` and `\frac`.
 Try it out!

 *Hint: The template is as follows, \lim_{...} \frac{...}{...}*